even4void/aliquote/content/post/arxiv-19.md

 categories: ["2026"]
 ---

+Again, I'm so late on this reading list (originally drafted in April).

 ### [Stress-Testing Assumptions: A Guide to Bayesian Sensitivity Analyses in Causal Inference][1]

 > While observational data are routinely used to estimate causal effects of